useblocks/sphinx-ads/docs/json-file.rst

 The ``advertisements`` object contains the list of ads you want to include in your project.

-In the ``advertisements`` object you can have multiple objects which represents different ad items.
+In the ``advertisements`` object you can have multiple objects which represent different ad items.
 Each ad item must have a unique ad ID.
 Below is an example of ad items in the ``advertisements`` object:

 .. code-block:: JSON